 |Thu/Fri 09-10 September 2021||2||Manchester||£695||Book places|

 |Mon/Tue 04-05 October 2021||2||Manchester||£695||Book places|

 |Tue/Wed 09-10 November 2021||2||Manchester||£695||Book places|

 |Tue/Wed 14-15 December 2021||2||Manchester||£695||Book places|

 All prices exclude VAT.
 If you can't see the dates you want, ask us about running onsite SQL training at your offices (we'll even provide and set up the computers).

 View SQL exercises

-View SQL skills assessment tests
+View Test your SQL skills skills assessment tests

 View SQL blogs